 RosettaCode has examples of lots of simple programming task implemented in many programming languages.
 If you know one programming language, you can often find the same implementation in another language.
 Prolog tasks.

-Listing of all GitHub repositories with Prolog Code (ref)
+General listing of all GitHub repositories with Prolog Code, YMMV. (ref)

 Individuals by alphabetical order of last name